-Over the past four decades, Emeril Lagasse has become a living food legend.
+Over the past four decades, Emeril Lagasse (link) has become a living food legend.
 With his effervescent personality, showmanship in the kitchen, and easy-to-follow yet, delicious recipes, Emeril Lagasse has become the household name in regards to celebrity chefs.

 With his shows as the cornerstone to his success, Lagasse is back at it yet again with the launch of his newest series, Eat the World with Emeril Lagasse, which can be streamed exclusively on Amazon.
 The show highlights 25 chefs around the world and their love of cooking, including reunions with Lagasse’s good friends and award-winning chefs; José Andrés, Mario Batali, Danny Bowien, Marcus Samuelsson, Aarón Sánchez and Nancy Silverton.